iPaire/SurvivorGame/README.md

 - check that you have pygame and pytmx installed if not install it using pip install "pygame" or pip install "pytmx"
 - run the code and have fun!

-How to Play
+How to Play:
-Welcome to the game!
 The goal is to defeat enemies and survive as long as possible.
 As the player, you control a character equipped with a gun to shoot enemies and avoid taking damage.

-Game Objective
+Game Objective:
 The main objective is to survive and eliminate all enemies that appear on the screen.
 Keep an eye on your health, as once it's gone, the game is over!

 Controls